ubuntu/ubuntu-desktop-documentation/docs/how-to/upgrade-ubuntu/upgrade-to-ubuntu-interim.md

 Long Term Supported releases such as Ubuntu 24.04 LTS are recommended for users looking for a stable environment.

+Users on interim releases such as **Ubuntu 21.10** are prompted to upgrade within a few days of the next Ubuntu release becoming available.
+This prompt may happen automatically, or when checking for new updates.

 To learn more about the life cycle of Ubuntu releases, see [The Ubuntu lifecycle and release cadence](https://ubuntu.com/about/release-cycle).

 ## Release notes

 We recommended that you read the [release notes for Ubuntu 25.10](https://discourse.ubuntu.com/t/questing-quokka-release-notes/59220), which document new features, caveats and workarounds for known issues in this version.

+## Back up your data

+Ensure that all of your user data has been backed up.
+Although it's unlikely that data will be lost during the upgrade process, it’s better to be safe than sorry.

 ## Determine your current release